iame-researchCenter/Petanc/README.md

 ## MLST

-We use mlst to looking for Escherichia coli Warwick MLST (--scheme ecoli) and Escherichia coli Pasteur MLST (--scheme ecoli_2)
+We use mlst to looking for Escherichia coli Warwick MLST (--scheme ecoli_achtman_4) and Escherichia coli Pasteur MLST (--scheme ecoli)

 *"This publication made use of the PubMLST website (https://pubmlst.org/) developed by Keith Jolley [(Jolley & Maiden 2010, BMC Bioinformatics, 11:595)](https://doi.org/10.1186/1471-2105-11-595) and sited at the University of Oxford.
 The development of that website was funded by the Wellcome Trust".*